eps1lon/dom-accessibility-api/README.md

 https://w3c.github.io/accname/ for jsdom

+This is not published yet.
+I wrote this down in 12 hours to get a quick overview how complex a full implementation would be.

+I'm very new to working with specs so if you got any insights, something catches your eye feel free to let me know.
+DMs are open.

+## progress

 <details>
 <summary>report 124/159 passing of which 16 are due to jsdom, 14 are accessible desc, 9 are pathological </summary>